VOICE OVER IP (VOIP) HARDWARE

-The Soft Switch is the equivalent of TDM switches at telephone company central offices, however the comparison quickly changes with the capability of a Soft Switch far exceeding older TDM technology.
-A Soft Switch will take much less space, power and since its packet based, the flexibility and scalability increase dramatically.
+The Soft Switch is the equivalent of TDM switches at the telephone company central offices, however, the comparison quickly changes with the capability of a Soft Switch far exceeding older TDM technology.
+A Soft Switch will take much less space, power and since its packet-based, the flexibility and scalability increase dramatically.
 Most Soft Switches perform Class 4 (trunking) and Class 5 (Subscriber) services.
-They can also have additonal service features like Calling Cards, Call Back, Hosted PBX, etc..
+They can also have additional service features like Calling Cards, Call Back, Hosted PBX, etc..
 They typically require external gateways to interface with traditional analog and digital TDM circuits.

-These products are the equivalent of older telephone phone systems or PBX where a central unit performs all the functionality of the phones attached to it which are shared, however the similarity stops there and a IP PBX has much more flexibilty and scalability since it is based on IP ( packet based networks).
-The IP PBX has all the features of their older relatives like Call Hold, Call Forward, Station Lines, Trunk Lines and Voice Mail..
-Since they are based on the standard SIP protocol, they can also talk to any other SIP system across the street or around the world.
+IP PBX Systems are products equivalent to older telephone phone systems or PBX where a central unit performs all the functionality of the phones attached to it which are shared, however, the similarity stops there and a IP PBX has much more flexibility and scalability since it is based on IP ( packet based networks).
+IP PBX systems have all the features of their older relatives like Call Hold, Call Forward, Station Lines, Trunk Lines and Voice Mail.
+Since IP PBX systems are based on the standard SIP protocol, they can also talk to any other SIP system across the street or around the world.
 They now include new features based on Unified Communications.

 This technology is based on a simple notion that people want to have a single place to store and access all their communications.
-In addition, it gives real time status of everyone on the network so intelligent decisions can be made when some tries to reach them.
-UC is typically centered around the Telephone System, Email, IM Chat and Cell Phones.
-For example, you may leave a voicemail for someone at there office, but they are traveling.
-The UC system will take the voicemail and convert to a email attachment.
+In addition, it gives a real-time status of everyone on the network so intelligent decisions can be made when some try to reach them.
+UC is typically centered around the Telephone System, Email, IM Chat, and Cell Phones.
+For example, you may leave a voicemail for someone at their office, but they are traveling.
+The UC system will take the voicemail and convert it into an email attachment.
 The user will get a notification on their phone and they can open the email to get the voicemail that originated on their office voicemail.
 The features are growing dramatically as the UC market expands.

-Pulse Supply has many more products and solutions than listed.
-Please call us for a free consultation.
+Pulse Supply has many more VoIP products and solutions than listed.
+Please call us or email us for a free consultation.